top of page

 6. TOO MANY CLICKS TO PURCHASE

 Here’s some homework.
 Head to your website and see how many clicks it takes to buy a painting.
 Do you have to head to the site, go to the shop page, then a collection page, then a specific size page, then a product page, then click add to cart?
 Make it AS SIMPLE AS POSSIBLE for your customers to buy.
+Again, people have short attention spans.
+Don't risk losing a sale because you made it too hard to purchase.

 7. YOUR WEBSITE ISN’T STICKY